Workshop 14

 Description

 Radioactive waste management presents both scientific and societal challenges.
 Owing to its radiological and chemotoxic hazards and its longevity, nuclear waste requires exceptionally careful handling and long-term planning.
-Geoscience and engineering are central to designing safe deep geological repositories and, particularly on the engineering side, to ensuring effective interim storage and the decommissioning of nuclear facilities.
+Deep geological disposal is currently believed to be the best long-term solution for safely dealing with the inventory of higher activity radioactive waste, and geoscience and engineering are central to designing safe deep geological repositories.

 Sub-Topics that will be covered in the workshop:

-• Site selection and deep geological disposal of radioactive waste
+• Site selection and characterisation of deep geological disposal of radioactive waste

 • Monitoring technologies for underground repositories and storage sites

-• Safety assessment, modeling, and performance evaluation of disposal systems
+• Safety assessment, modelling, and performance evaluation of disposal systems

 Grimsel